 This Compensation & Benefits report responds to the requirements expressed in NCGS 126-7(b) [State Personnel Act] to guide the Governor and the General Assembly in making funding appropriations for State employees' salary increases.
-The results of the compensation survey are presented to the Appropriations Committee of the House and Senate no later than two weeks after the convening of the legislature in odd years and May 1st of even years.
+The results of the compensation survey are presented to the

+Appropriations Committee of the House and Senate no later than two weeks after the convening of the legislature in odd years (this year, February 11, 2009) and May 1st of even years.

-This report conveys economic and pay trends, findings and data derived from compensation and benefits surveys that the Office of State Personnel regularly analyzes to determine whether or not salary ranges for state classifications and benefits for employees are competitive in the labor market.
-The report summarizes key findings and comparative data showing the relationship of the state's wages to those of competitors in both the private and public sectors.
+This report conveys economic and pay trends, findings and data derived from compensation and benefits surveys that the Office of State Personnel regularly analyzes to determine whether or not salary ranges for state classifications and benefits for employees are competitive in the labor market. summarizes key findings and comparative data showing the relationship of the state's wages and compensation programs to those of competitors in both the private and public sectors, as well as in relation to talent management trends both nationally and internationally.
 It also presents findings and survey results showing North Carolina's rank in relation to that of other southeastern states and the nation in providing competitive total compensation programs for state employees.